-1. Registration Period - The Registration period for the Ohio Stock Market Challenge contests begins on August 24, 2020 and ends November 2, 2020.
-The Econ Ed Centers and its affiliated Centers reserve the right to limit or turn off registration as it deems necessary.
+1. Registration Period - The Registration period for the Ohio Stock Market Challenge contests begins on August 23, 2021 and ends November 1, 2021.
+The Econ Ed Center reserves the right to limit or turn off registration as it deems necessary.

 3. Initial Cash Balance - Participants will be given an initial cash balance of US $100,000 of fictitious funds in their Ohio Stock Market Challenge account for the first trading period (the second and third trading period amounts will change) that can be used to make fictitious buy or sell transactions as described in more detail below.
 Limit one Ohio Stock Market Challenge account per eligible person.